CoRE-RG/CoRE4INET/README.md

 ## News
-* Updated to support OMNeT++ 6.0.2 and INET 3.8.3
+* Updated dependencies to OMNeT++ 6.0.2 and INET 3.8.3
-* Updated to support OMNeT++ 5.5.1 and INET 3.6.6
-* Added IEEE 802.1Qci filtering and TSN nodes.
-* Added IEEE 802.1Qbv shaping.
-(Including scheduled gate control list and credit based shaper)

 ## Features